BVIPsych Webinar Series

 BVIPsych Gfitedness Panel Discussion handout External link opens in new window or tab.

 Giftedness Presentation This workshop was presented by school psychologist Brian Mullin, EdS, LSPP, NCSP, on August 20, 2025.
 This presentation was intended for practitioners who work with students who are blind/visually impaired, especially those who work with students they are attempting to identify as gifted and talented.
-Different theories of giftedness will be discussed, including the Tripartite Theory, different assessment tools, and eligibility criteria that will help practitioners differentiate between high achievers and giftedness.
+Different theories of giftedness were discussed, including the Tripartite Theory, different assessment tools, and eligibility criteria that will help practitioners differentiate between high achievers and giftedness.

-Recording of the 9/25/2025 BVIPsych Giftedness Presentation webinar External link opens in new window or tab.
+Recording of the 8/20/2025 BVIPsych Giftedness Presentation webinar External link opens in new window or tab.
 (Video; 53:45)

 BVIPsych Giftedness Presentation handout External link opens in new window or tab.